-- A. Findings.
-The City Council of the City of Beacon has determined that it is in the best interest of the City and its residents to restrict short-term rentals.
-The City Council finds that, in order to protect the health, safety and welfare of the City and its residents, it is necessary to restrict the rental of homes for terms shorter than 30 consecutive days, a practice which is growing in popularity with the advent of internet and social media-based programs that connect property owners and persons seeking short-term rentals.
+A. Findings.
+The City Council of the City of Beacon has determined that it is in the best interest of the City and its residents to regulate short-term rentals.
+While the City Council recognizes the benefits of short-term rentals allowing home-owners to supplement their income to defray the cost of housing and to provide lodging for visitors to the City, the City Council finds that the use of a part of or the entire dwelling unit for short-term rentals is inconsistent with the use of the dwelling unit for single family purposes, in order to protect the health, safety and welfare of the City and its residents, it is necessary to restrict the rental of homes for terms shorter than 30 consecutive days, a practice which is growing in popularity with the advent of internet and social media-based programs that connect property owners and persons seeking short-term rentals.
 The City Council finds a reasonable likelihood of material disruption and adverse impact to residents if dwelling units in the City are allowed to be occupied by persons who are neither owners nor occupants for a duration that is insufficient to support an incentive to maintain the residence in a manner consistent with community standards.
 There is a greater tendency for Short-Term renters to fail to conduct themselves during their occupancy in a manner that respects neighbors and the community as would persons with longer standing relationships to their neighbors.
 In addition, studies have shown that short-term rentals are linked to increases in rent and housing costs because rental units are taken off the market and used as short-term rentals.
-Units are going to short-term renters rather than to permanent residents which results in a decrease in available housing stock within the City of Beacon.
+Units are going to shortterm renters rather than to permanent residents which results in a decrease in available housing stock within the City of Beacon.
 The City Council further finds that short-term rentals are inconsistent with the use of a residence for residential dwelling purposes.
+The

-The City Council believes that the restrictions and requirements imposed herein further those objectives and the protection of the health, safety and welfare of the City and its residents. - B. Definitions.
+City Council believes that the restrictions and requirements imposed herein further those objectives and the protection of the health, safety and welfare of the City and its residents.

+B. Definitions.
 As used in this section, the following words shall have the meanings indicated: